 Antilock brakes, XM radio, and a coffeemaker.
 For years now, car and espresso machine manufacturers have toyed with the idea of merging the two passions--creating a coffeemaker that could become standard automotive equipment.
 Audi even tested a concept car, the Roadjet, featuring a fully functioning, single-serve WMF espresso machine built into the armrest.
 And, it wasn't so long ago that a Nepresso InCar Single Serve Coffee Machine Concept took home the top prize at the manufacturer's annual Design Contest.

 The InCar was designed to fit into the center console of a vehicle and used existing Lungo capsules to deliver beverages on the road.
 It appears there may be a market for mobile coffee.
-A factoid on wholelattelove.com featured coffee enthusiast Dan Haller's tricked out Audi A6, with a Jura Capresso 1500 mounted to the back seat.
+A factoid on wholelattelove.com featured coffee enthusiast Dan Haller's tricked out Audi A6, with a Jura-Capresso 1500 mounted to the back seat.
 (What is up with the Audi-espresso combo?)
 Why is it taking so long to make the automotive-coffeemaker marriage a reality?
 Please, don't make our graphic designer strap her Tassimo to a car seat!